vinojjayasundara/treecaps/README.md

 We used three datasets in three programming languages to ensure cross-language robustness:

-* [**Dataset A:**](https://github.com/crestonbunch/tbcnn) contains 6 classes of sorting algorithms, with 346 training programs on average per class, written in Python.
+* [**Dataset A:**](https://github.com/crestonbunch/tbcnn) 6 classes of sorting algorithms, with 346 training programs on average per class, written in Python.
-* [**Dataset B:**](https://github.com/bdqnghi/tbcnn-attention) contains 10 classes of sorting algorithms, with 64 training programs on average per class, written in Java.
+* [**Dataset B:**](https://github.com/bdqnghi/tbcnn-attention) 10 classes of sorting algorithms, with 64 training programs on average per class, written in Java.
-* [**Dataset C:**](https://github.com/bdqnghi/tbcnn-attention) contains 104 classes of C programs, with 375 training programs on average per class.
+* [**Dataset C:**](https://github.com/bdqnghi/tbcnn-attention) 104 classes of C programs, with 375 training programs on average per class.

 <p align="justify">Comparison of TreeCaps with other approaches.
 The means and the standard deviations from 3 trials are shown.</p>